tyml/specification/README.md

 Tyml - The Typed Markup Language
 ================================

-Tyml is a typed markup and data description language that is meant to be an alternative to xml, json and yaml.
+Tyml is a text based and typed markup and data description language that is meant to be an alternative to XML, JSON and YAML.
+Tyml is the abbreviation of Typed markup language.

-Because tyml is typed, thus every object must specify a global type for that it describes an instance, tyml documents can be validated and processed easily by using associated type information.
+Because Tyml is typed, thus every object must specify a global type for that it describes an instance, Tyml documents can be validated and processed easily by using associated type information.
-This allows tools that can provide domain specific assistance like autocomplete or graphical user interfaces for editing tyml documents.
+This allows tools that can provide domain specific assistance like autocompletion or graphical user interfaces for editing Tyml documents.
 The concept of namespaces that is inspired by xml prevents type and attribute naming collisions, so that each tyml object can be extended by custom attributes in a custom namespace without neccessary influencing the processing of the document.
 Thus, each tyml document can be extended at will.

-Tyml supports to describe objects, lists, strings and primitives, whereby primitives are strings that have a user defined meaning like numbers or booleans.
+Tyml supports the description of objects, lists, strings and primitives, whereby primitives are strings that have a user defined meaning like numbers or booleans.
-Moreover, tyml supports to embed both objects and arbitrary unmasked text into a markup string.
+Moreover, tyml supports embedding both objects and arbitrary unmasked text into a markup string.

 This makes tyml suitable to describe complex configurations and extensive markup documents, while still being appropriate to store and transmit simple data due to its compact notation.